OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Install/Linux.md

     > You don't need to install .NET runtime at this point as zypper will install it as a dependency of OpenTabletDriver.

-3. Install the package with the following command:
+3. Run the following commands in a terminal

     ```bash
     # Update the package list